 This is where your Chinese adventure will begin and end!

 Designed for all levels of Mandarin speakers, on this program you can choose between private tutoring or group instruction.
 Based at a university in Shanghai, you’ll experience the student lifestyle and learn from native Mandarin speakers.
-Outside of class, take part in cultural activities such as learning kung fu, calligraphy, and cooking local dishes.
-Explore the city of Shanghai and visit famous sites like the TV tower, Bund River, and Yuyuan Gardens.
-End the program by returning to Beijing and experiencing the Great Wall of China!
+Outside of class, take part in cultural activities such as learning kung fu, calligraphy, cooking local dishes, and visiting the Great Wall.

 After meeting and greeting your flight leader and the other students joining the Chinese Language Immersion, it’s off to Beijing!
 This is an easy, non-stop ride across the Pacific – and most students find that after dinner and a movie, they’re able to manage dozing off to sleep for a while.
 So sit back, have a chat with your new friends, and enjoy the flight!